What is an interest only lifetime mortgage?

 - You can only get one if your home is mortgage free, or if you can borrow enough to clear any existing mortgage or secured loan

-- The amount you can borrow is a percentage of your home’s value based on your age, rather than affordability.
+- The amount you can borrow is a percentage of your home’s value based on your age.
 If you want to access more of your equity, there are other mortgage options you could explore

 Don’t just take our word for it